davepinch/pinchy.cc/collections/_tasks/choose-a-safe-location.md

 title: "Choose a safe location"
 layout: task
 tags:
-  - Have a good trip
+  - have a good trip
+  - urban exploration
-  - Task
+  - task
 ---